Commanding a knowledge of all the key blogging terms is essential if you want to grow a profitable blog.

 Someone who leaves a negative comments on your blog post, just for fun or to incite a reaction out of you

-A page template is the coding framework that’s used to organize and publish information on a page of your blog.
+A page template is the coding framework that’s used to organize and publish information on a page of your blog, which greatly determines your overall visual blog layout.

 The WordPress theme is comprised of the CSS code that controls the visual appearance of your blog.